Imagine (TV series)

-Imagine (typeset as imagine...) is a wide-ranging arts series first broadcast on BBC One in 2003, hosted and executive produced by Alan Yentob.
-Most series consist of 4 to 7 episodes, each on a different topic.
+Imagine (typeset as imagine...) was a wide-ranging arts documentary television series first broadcast on BBC One in 2003.
+The show was hosted and executive-produced by Alan Yentob from its launch until 2024.
+Most series consist of four to seven episodes, each on a different topic.
 Episodes have been directed by, among others, Geoff Wonfor, Lucy Blakstead, Jill Nicholls, Roger Parsons and Zoë Silver.

+The future of the programme is uncertain following Yentob's death in 2025.
+An interview Yentob had recorded with painter Jenny Saville, intended for the programme, was broadcast on BBC2 on June 8 alongside repeats of Yentob's work including episodes of imagine....

 List of episodes

 Series 1 (from 11 June 2003):